nrfconnect/sdk-nrf/doc/nrf/libraries/others/emds.rst

 Limitations
 ***********
-    The power-fail comparator for the nRF528xx cannot be used with EMDS, as it will prevent the NVMC from performing write operations to flash.
+    The power-fail comparator cannot be active when EMDS is used, as it will prevent the NVMC or RRAMC from performing write operations to persistent memory.

 Dependencies
 ************